Mercyhealth: History

 The original Janesville City Hospital was founded in 1883 by Dr. Henry Palmer, a Civil War surgeon general who had trained Daniel Hale Williams, an African American surgeon who, in 1893, was the first physician to successfully perform an open heart surgery.
 Dr. Williams spent two years as an apprentice to Dr. Henry Palmer.
 The hospital was later renamed Palmer Memorial Hospital and was operated by his son Dr. William Palmer.
 Soon after it was bought by the Sisters of Mercy of Chicago who renamed it Palmer Memorial Mercy Hospital.
 The Mercy Sisters worked as trained nurses during the Civil War, and after the war they took on the work of public health care.
 Need for expansion led to the Sisters of Mercy opening a 50-bed Mercy Hospital facility in Janesville in 1913, which eventually grew through renovation into a 150-bed facility by 1920.

 In the second half of the 20th century the Sisters of Mercy began to divest itself of its health care holdings, including the Janesville hospital, and Mercy became an independent organization.
 At that same time, Mercyhealth grew out of their old hospital and built a 275-bed facility in downtown Janesville, WI.
 This facility is the current site of Mercyhealth Hospital and Trauma Center.

 In 1989, Mercyhealth's volunteer board of directors selected Javon R. Bea as its president and CEO.
 When Bea became CEO, Mercyhealth could only claim $33 million in annual revenue, had only 589 total employees in a single hospital location, and only saw an estimated 89,000 patients yearly.
 As of 2020, Mercyhealth sees an average of 1.2 million patients every year, employs over 6,750 people across 85 locations, and can claim $1.3 billion in annual revenue.

 Rockford Hospital opened in 1855 and was the city's first hospital.
 By 1913, the hospital outgrew its 11-patient capacity in a made-over home at South Court and Chestnut streets, and a 30-patient hospital was built, with the hospital's name being changed to Rockford Memorial Hospital in 1942.
 The Court-Chestnut location would serve the area until July 1954, when a new building was constructed on North Rockton Avenue.

 On October 23, 2014, the boards of Rockford Health System and Mercy Health System agreed to a merger.

-The merged system includes five hospitals, more than 600 physicians and 85 outpatient and specialty care clinics in Illinois and Wisconsin.
-In September 2018, they announced the opening of a new hospital in Rockford specializing in the health of women and children called Mercyhealth's Javon Bea Hospital and Physician Clinic–Riverside, a $505 million complex.
-In addition, the hospital on the Mercyhealth Rockton Avenue Campus (formerly Rockford Memorial) was renamed to Javon Bea Hospital.
+The merged system includes six hospitals, more than 515 physicians, 6,475 employees and 85 outpatient and specialty care clinics in Illinois and Wisconsin.
+In January 2019, they opened a $505 million hospital and physician clinic in Rockford called Mercyhealth's Javon Bea Hospital and Physician Clinic–Riverside.
+In addition, the hospital on the Mercyhealth Rockton Avenue campus (formerly Rockford Memorial) was renamed to Javon Bea Hospital.